 Launched July 2012.
 Subdomain of radicards.com built in the self-hosted WordPress environment.
-This is an image gallery website for a single product category.
-It features easy navigation between pages.
-Light boxes are used within image portfolios that are run on jquery and no page refresh is required to view images.
+This is an image hosting database that features easy navigation between pages.
+The image hosting software utilizes light boxes and jquery for an easy and convenient image viewing experience.
 A Comments page is hard coded into the site that allows user to leave comments.

 Launched March 2016.
 Subdomain of radicards.com built in the self-hosted WordPress environment and utilizes the WooCommerce framework.
 I invented a line of products that serve the trading card and sports memorabilia business market.
 This website houses the stock and custom product catalog.
 We ship thousands of orders annually and are always growing.

 amalosangeles.com (now amalosangeles.org)